Last Updated on May 23, 2020

 If you’re a frugal gardener like myself, you’ll be thrilled to learn your first rhubarb plant doesn’t have to cost you a cent.
 Like many other perennials, rhubarb can easily be divided, and chances are someone in your neighborhood will be more than happy to dig some up for you.

-Here’s what to know about getting free plants for your garden.
+Here’s what to know about how to find and get free plants for your garden from other gardeners in your area.

 Rhubarb is best divided in early spring, when the plant is still dormant, but you can also do it in late fall.